 Position reports are an essential part of the race and help the Safety Officer track the location and progress of the fleet.

-To prevent confusion and make everyone's day easier, we would like all position reports to follow simple rules:
+To prevent confusion and make everyone's day easier, position reports should:

-- •You will need to set up a whatsapp group and include the race safety officer. - State clearly where you are. (eg "Entering Harbour", "Exiting Harbour", "Passing Stanley")
+State clearly where you are. (eg "Entering Harbour", "Exiting Harbour", "Passing Stanley")